strepkov/demonstrator/paper/draft.md

 > our domain is also embeddedmontiarc.com, it is important since MontiArc and EmbeddedMontiArc are different tools

 ## Abstract
 Self-driving vehicles are a very important part of our future.
 To inspire students to be involved in the future technology we invented a web-playground which allows creating controllers for a simulator and almost instantly see the result in 3D.
-We believe that visualization will motivate students and make the studying process more attractive due to the gaming form.
+We believe that visualization will motivate students and make the studying process more attractive due to gamification.
 Besides that, they are going to study how to work with C&C model language - MontiArc, to achieve the best results in short terms.

 ## Running example
 We are going to show two examples of tutorials in which a controller, for given tasks, will be created.